Maharramoff/Useful-tools-libraries-and-resources-for-web-developers/README.md

 * [Tutorialzine](https://tutorialzine.com) – A community of talented developers who learn together.
 * [Bento](https://bento.io) – A free full stack web dev curriculum by top engineers.

+### Hosting and Browser

+* [BlueHost](https://www.bluehost.com/?ref=creativetim) – Bluehost is a leading web solutions services provider.
+* [Piwik](https://piwik.org) – Piwik is the leading open-source analytics platform that gives you more than just powerful analytics.
+* [Responsinator](http://www.responsinator.com) – Responsinator helps website makers quickly get an indication of how their responsive site will look on the most popular devices.
+* [Domainr](https://domainr.com) – Domainr helps you find the perfect name for your company or project by exploring the entire domain name space beyond the ubiquitous and crowded .com, .net, and .org.

+### Collaboration Tools

+* [Slack](https://slack.com) – Slack brings all your communication together in one place.
+It’s real-time messaging, archiving and search for modern teams.
+* [Trello](https://trello.com) – Trello is the easy, free, flexible, and visual way to manage your projects and organize anything.
+* [RingCentral](https://glip.com) – RingCentral is a provider of state-of-the-art cloud communications solutions that help modern companies work the way they need to.
+* [Asana](https://asana.com/try) – Asana is the easiest way for teams to track their work—and get results.
+* [HipChat](https://www.hipchat.com) – Group chat, video chat, and screen sharing.

+### Learning Resources

+* [freeCodeCamp](https://www.freecodecamp.com) – An open source community that helps you learn to code.
+* [Codecademy](https://www.codecademy.com) – Codecademy the best place for our team to learn, teach, and create the online learning experience of the future.
+* [Dreamweaver Tutorial](https://websitesetup.org/dreamweaver-tutorial/) – Step-by-step guide for creating a website using dreamweaver.
+* [CodeSchool](https://www.codeschool.com) – The interactive learning destination for aspiring and experienced developers.
+* [Tutorialzine](https://tutorialzine.com) – A community of talented developers who learn together.
+* [Bento](https://bento.io) – A free full stack web dev curriculum by top engineers.

+### Front-end Frameworks

+* [Bootstrap](http://getbootstrap.com) – Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+* [Semantic UI](https://semantic-ui.com)  – Semantic is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.
+* [UIkit](https://getuikit.com) – A lightweight and modular front-end framework for developing fast and powerful web interfaces.
+* [Foundation](http://foundation.zurb.com) – Foundation is a family of responsive front-end frameworks that make it easy to design beautiful responsive websites, apps, and emails that look amazing on any device.
+* [Material design lite](https://getmdl.io/index.html)— Framework based on Google’s material design
+* [Topcoat](http://topcoat.io/) — CSS for clean and fast web apps.

+### Text Editors

+* [Brackets](http://brackets.io) – A modern, open source text editor that understands web design.
+* [Coda2](https://panic.com/coda/) – Coda is everything you need to hand-code a website, in one beautiful app.
+* [Visual Studio Code](https://code.visualstudio.com) – Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running and version control.
+* [Sublime Text](http://www.sublimetext.com) – Sublime Text is a sophisticated text editor for code, markup, and prose.
+* [Atom](https://atom.io) – Atom is a desktop application built with HTML, JavaScript, CSS, and Node.js integration.
+* [WebStorm](https://www.jetbrains.com/webstorm/) – Powerful IDE for the modern JavaScript development.

+### Icons

+* [Swifticons](https://www.swifticons.com) – Swifticons is a premium set of 2,264 high-quality icons, covering 20 categories in 6 editable styles.
+* [Icons8](https://icons8.com) – 52,600 Free Flat Icons, in any format, size, and color in 20 seconds.
+* [Nucleo App](https://nucleoapp.com?ref=creativetim) – Nucleo is a library of icons with super powers.
+* [Iconfinder](https://www.iconfinder.com) – Iconfinder provides high-quality icons to millions of creative professionals.
+* [Font Awesome](http://fontawesome.io) – Font Awesome gives you scalable vector icons that can instantly be customized — size, color, drop shadow, and anything that can be done with the power of CSS.
+* [Feather icons](https://feathericons.com/) — Simply beautiful open source icons
+* [Ion icons](http://ionicons.com/) — The premium icon font for Ionic Framework.